Electrodiagnostic medicine: Training

 Patients will typically be referred to a specialist in electrodiagnostic medicine if they have numbness, tingling, pain, weakness or spasms.
-Common muscle and nerve disorders seen by these type of specialists include pinched nerves in the neck or back (radiculopathy), carpal tunnel syndrome, and neuropathies.
+Common muscle and nerve disorders seen by these types of specialists include pinched nerves in the neck or back (radiculopathy), carpal tunnel syndrome, and neuropathies.
 More uncommon diseases include ALS, myasthenia gravis, and chronic inflammatory demyelinating polyneuropathy.
 Using their broader training, physicians in electrodiagnostic medicine, often perform more detailed evaluations which may include laboratory tests, CT or MRI scans, genetic evaluation, biopsy of nerve, skin, or muscle, or perform neuromuscular ultrasound.
 A more complete listing of disorders and testing can be found under neuromuscular medicine.

 Relationship to neurophysiology

 Clinical neurophysiology, is a broader field that includes EEG, intraoperative monitoring, nerve conduction studies, EMG and evoked potentials.
 The American Board of Psychiatry and Neurology provides certification examination in clinical neurophysiology.
 The American Board of Electrodiagnostic Medicine provides certification in EDX medicines.
 The American Board of Clinical Neurophysiology certifies in electroencephalography (EEG), Evoked Potentials (EP), Polysomnography (PSG), Epilepsy Monitoring, and Neurologic Intraoperative Monitoring (NIOM).
 In the US physicians typically specialize in EEG or EDX medicine but not both.